Gain momentum and confidence! Generate, edit, and organize your chapbook.

 Over a period of 5 months, this intensive will focus on generating, editing, and organizing a chapbook of 12-15 poems.
-The course will begin with a week-long residency (July 5-11) with Richard and your cohort of poets at the Maine Media campus.
-You’ll workshop a batch of your current poems and write new ones.
+At the start of the course, we will convene as a group remotely, you will workshop a batch of your current poems and write new ones.
 We’ll discuss each poet’s overarching concerns and themes, and learn strategies for putting together a chapbook.

 Registration note: This intensive is for poets who have already learned the fundamentals and want to refine and ready their poetry for a chapbook submission.

 Once you have submitted your registration, please submit a letter explaining your intent, your background in writing and any publication history, along with up to six poems (no more than ten pages) to [email protected].
 Your admittance to the Intensive cannot be confirmed until this material has been received and reviewed.
 You will receive notice of your acceptance within two weeks of your submission.
 Sign up early, the course will be limited to no more than 12 students.

 Testimonials from previous participants:

 “The Maine Media Poetry Intensive provided valuable in-class instruction and on-going classmate feedback.
 Both gave me the momentum and confidence to submit my manuscript for a chapbook contest which I won.
 Without them, I know I would not have attempted it.”

 ~Bonnie Larson Staiger, author of Destiny Manifested winner of the “Poetry of the Plains and Prairies Award” from NDSU Press.